 WHEN TO GO?

-The best time to do our Andalucía rail itinerary is from April to mid-June when the temperatures are not too high, winter is easing, and the tourists have not yet descended on the main centres.
+The best time to visit Andalucía is from April to mid-June when the temperatures are not too high, winter is easing, and the tourists have not yet descended on the main centres.

 The gardens in the cities will be lush, the sun will be inviting, and because it is shoulder season, prices will not yet be at their peak.